How to see stories only from channels you follow in Apple News

-In this tutorial, we will show you how to clean up your Today feed in the Apple News app, and have it only show stories from channels you follow.
+Clean up your Today feed in the Apple News app and have it show only stories from channels you follow.
 All other recommended news items will be hidden from there.

 News aggregators like Apple News have grown in popularity over the years, offering immediate access to countless stories from across the internet.
 Despite this, there are times when less is more.
 During those moments, instead of wanting to see news from unlimited sources, you might want to stick with your favorites.